belle2/basf2/simulation/doc/index.rst

 Physics list for Geant4
 =======================
-PhysicsList collects all the particles, physics processes and production thresholds to be used in the detector simulation.
+PhysicsList collects information on all the particles, physics processes and production thresholds to be used in the detector simulation.
 This class is passed to the Geant4 run manager as the “physics configuration” of the application.
 ``basf2`` has two options for the input physics list for Geant4.